Sophia-Gold/power-series/README.md

 # Power-Series.clj

->”Multiply the arc by the square of the arc, and take the result of repeating that (any number of times). >Divide (each of the above numerators) by the squares of the successive even numbers increased by that >number and multiplied by the square of the radius.
-Place the arc and the successive results so obtained >one below the other, and subtract each from the one above.
-These together give the jiva, as collected >together in the verse beginning with 'vidvan' etc."
+>”Multiply the arc by the square of the arc, and take the result of repeating that (any number of times).
+Divide (each of the above numerators) by the squares of the successive even numbers increased by that number and multiplied by the square of the radius.
+Place the arc and the successive results so obtained one below the other, and subtract each from the one above.
+These together give the jiva, as collected together in the verse beginning with "vidvan" etc."

 -[Madhava of Sangamagrama](https://en.wikipedia.org/wiki/Madhava_of_Sangamagrama) (c.
 1350 – c.
 1425), founder of the Kerala school of astronomy and mathematics